 Coffee is no longer just for breakfast.
-Coffee cocktails are popping up on cocktail menus everywhere, from the now classic espresso martini to sweeter, and darker, variations.
+Coffee cocktails are popping up on cocktail menus everywhere, from the now-classic espresso martini to sweeter, and darker, variations.
+People are obsessed with coffee and they’ll get their fix anyway that they can, including being signed up to coffee subscriptions from websites like https://ironandfire.co.uk/coffee-subscriptions/, for example.

 Each Small Batch barista undergoes six months of training.
 I’ve popped in for a morning to learn more about coffee as a cocktail ingredient.
 We taste six different brews from Burundi to Brazil (where 30% of the world’s coffee comes from).
 They’re all brown, but there the resemblance ends.
 “Africa is a whole continent, so it’s hard to generalise,” Lumsden says, “but they tend to be fruitier.
 Central America has less acidity, but is really bright.
 Asian beans tend to be extreme and often smoky.
 Australia is just OK.”